-Testosterone Therapy and Men’s Health – Demystifying the Hype with Science to Provide Cutting Edge Treatment for Your Patients
+Testosterone Therapy and Sexual Dysfunction – Demystifying the Hype with Science to Provide Cutting Edge Treatment for Your Patients

 The course is led by men’s health pioneer Abraham Morgentaler, MD, whose research in the field transformed our understanding of the science of testosterone in men.
 Dr. Morgentaler has assembled as all-star faculty of thought leaders to address the most relevant issues and controversies, demystify the topic with science and clinical experience and provide an evidence-based approach to treatment.
 The course will also address management of several common sexual problems for men, including erectile dysfunction and Peyronie’s disease, and will also address several common sexual issues for women, including hypoactive sexual desire disorder.
 A clinical psychologist and sex therapist will explore non-medical strategies for managing couples with sexual complaints.